radial-hks/mcp-wdpcameracontrol-server/public/README.md

 ## Files

--   `index.html`: The main HTML structure of the webpage.
+-   `index.html`: The main HTML structure of the webpage with a modern, responsive layout.
--   `style.css`: CSS styles for the webpage.
+-   `style.css`: CSS styles for the webpage, including modern design elements, color-coded status indicators, and responsive design.
--   `app.js`: JavaScript logic for WebSocket communication and UI interactions.
+-   `app.js`: JavaScript logic for WebSocket communication, UI interactions, real-time JSON validation, and formatting functionality.